owenvickery/umbrella_sampling/README.md

 The minimum quality level of the landscape is denoted by the red line.

 - The normalised histogram sum has a cutoff of 20 %.
-- The Histgram overlap has a default cutoff of 3 (changed with flag -cutoff).
+- The histgram overlap has a default cutoff of 3 (changed with flag -cutoff).

 If you wish to check the convergence of the pmf with increasing simulation time.